Particular/docs.particular.net/nservicebus/transactional-session/index.md

 To guarantee atomic consitency across database and message operations, the transactional session requires the [Outbox](/nservicebus/outbox) to be enabled.

 With the Outbox disabled, database and message operations are not executed until the session is committed.
 All database operations share the same database transaction but message operations are not guaranteed to be atomic with the database changes.
-This might lead to phantom records or ghost messages when in case of a failure during the commit phase.
+This might lead to phantom records or tainted messages in case of a failure during the commit phase.

 ## How it works